McKlay/research-starter-handbook/docs/chapter15.md

 > ✅ Always leave buffer time for technical issues (PDF errors, login problems, last-minute edits).

+Unexpected issues are common—plan for them so you’re not caught off guard.

 ---

 **🔹 Author Order and Contribution Statements**

 Who gets listed as authors—and in what order?

+Discuss authorship early in the process to avoid misunderstandings.
+Different fields and labs have different norms, so clarify expectations with your advisor and collaborators.

 General principles: